top of page

 What Are Government Grants and Why They Matter

-Government grants are funds provided by local, state, or federal governments to support businesses in key industries, innovation, employment, and regional growth.
+Government grants are funds provided by local, state, or federal government bodies to support innovation, job creation, R&D, export growth, and industry development.

 Why Exploring Grants Matters for Founders